marygrishchuk/cards-by-dream-team/README.md

 ## IMPORTANT NOTICE:

 Our server is temporarily unavailable.
 You'll be getting a network error until June 1, 2021 when the server gets available again.
-We apologize for the incovenience.
+We apologize for the inconvenience.

 # Getting Started with Cards App